Azure-Samples/cognitive-services-speech-sdk/samples/video-translation/csharp/readme.md

    Do not upgrade Flurl to version 4.0 because it does not support NewtonJson for ReceiveJson.

-# Runn tool on Windows prerequisite:
+# Run tool on Windows prerequisite:
    [Install dotnet 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)

 # Command Line Usage